fgrillo21/ExamBin/README.markdown

-# JS Bin
+# My JS Bin

-JS Bin is an open source collaborative web development debugging tool.
+My JS Bin is an open source collaborative web development debugging tool, created for...

 ## If you use JS Bin locally...